U.S. FDA advisory panel sets stage for Moderna vaccine authorization

 Following that, state and local public health authorities will begin administering the first doses.

-Reporting by Manas Mishra and Manojna Maddipatla in Bengaluru and Michael Erman in New Jersey; Editing by Caroline Humer and Bill Berkrot
+Reporting by Manas Mishra and Manojna Maddipatla in Bengaluru and Michael Erman in New Jersey; Additional reporting by Shubham Kalia; Editing by Caroline Humer and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.